RedisJSON/RedisJSON/README.md

 ReJSON is a [Redis](http://redis.io/) module that implements [ECMA-404 The JSON Data Interchange Standard](http://json.org/) as a native data type.
 It allows storing, updating and fetching JSON values from Redis keys (documents).
-The JSON values are managed as binary objects, thus allowing Redis-blazing performance.
+JSON values are managed as binary objects, thus allowing Redis-blazing performance.

 ## Quickstart